Skip to main content

 info

 The SMTP Delivery Status Notification (DSN) extension (defined in RFC 3461) is optional.
-Your outbound SMTP service must have the extension enabled for DSN requests to take effect.
+Your SMTP server must advertise DSN support in its EHLO response for these options to have any effect.

 dsn object fields